 The AB3 is Browning’s hat in the ring on an inexpensive bolt action rifle.
 It combines components cheaper than their more premium X-Bolt (X-Bolt review here) while still offering some of the premium Browning features.
 How does it fit in the crowded budget bolt action rifle market with the Remington 783, Savage Axis II, Ruger American, Weatherby Vanguard, and Mossberg Patriot?
 Read on and find out!
-The Browning AB3 goes for about $650 in Canada.
+The Browning AB3 goes for about $650 in Canada, right now you can buy it with a scope for $899.
+In the US it sells for $679 with a Leupold scope.

 Browning AB3 Models